FBI Warns US Private Sector To Cut Ties With Kaspersky

 Sadly, after so much life had been lost.
 Folks continue to pay for the mistakes. why should we put any stock in these statements?

+You are probably right.
+Just checked his comments, says very often something like "we (USA)" as he is speaking in the name of an US Citizen (Who the f*ck will non stop remember where he is form).
+And soon after takes position in favor of China, Russia, Iran,

+...
+Anybody but US.
+Some other technical comments to hide, but very clear on the political side...

-Guess which company hasn't given them access yey (Score:2)
+Guess which company hasn't given them access yey (Score:4, Informative)

 Symantec and the like have outright admitted cooperation with US spooks.
 At this point, if I were in charge of security I would be buying all computer hardware from outside sources like Huawei and Kaspersky, at least they've indicated unwillingness to cooperate with US stooges and Chinese/Russians infiltration would both be easy to detect and any positive evidence would seriously damage their reputation.
 Symantec and Microsoft have plainly given NSA and even BSA access to their information.